JarbasHiveMind/HiveMind-core/README.md

   --help  Show this message and exit.

 Commands:
-  add-client          Add credentials for a client. allow-msg           Allow specific message types from a client. blacklist-intent    Block certain intents for a client. blacklist-skill     Block certain skills for a client. delete-client       Remove client credentials. list-clients        Display a list of registered clients. listen              Start listening for HiveMind connections. unblacklist-intent  Remove intents from a client's blacklist. unblacklist-skill   Remove skills from a client's blacklist.
+  add-client        add credentials for a client allow-intent      remove intents from a client blacklist allow-msg         allow message types to be sent from a client allow-skill       remove skills from a client blacklist blacklist-intent  blacklist intents from being triggered by a client blacklist-msg     blacklist message types from being sent from a client blacklist-skill   blacklist skills from being triggered by a client delete-client     remove credentials for a client list-clients      list clients and credentials listen            start listening for HiveMind connections rename-client     Rename a client in the database
 ```

 For detailed help on each command, use `--help` (e.g., `hivemind-core add-client --help`).

 <details>
   <summary>Click for more details</summary>